-Lofi music has become a global phenomenon, drawing listeners in with its soothing, nostalgic soundscapes.
-Central to this genre is the art of sampling—taking existing audio and transforming it into something new.
-One of the core techniques in lofi production is "chopping and changing," where samples are sliced, rearranged, and manipulated to create unique textures and grooves.
-This guide will explore the techniques, tools, and strategies for mastering chopping and changing, helping beginners create their own lofi masterpieces.
+Lofi music has captivated listeners worldwide with its soothing, nostalgic soundscapes.
+At the heart of this genre lies the art of sampling—reimagining existing audio by slicing, rearranging, and manipulating it to create something fresh.
+This technique, often called "chopping and changing," allows producers to build unique textures and grooves.
+This guide will walk you through each step of mastering chopping and changing, empowering you to craft your own lofi masterpieces.

 Understanding Chopping and Changing

-- Chopping: The process of dividing a sample into smaller segments, or "chops," which can include vocal phrases, drum hits, or musical riffs.
+- Chopping: Dividing a sample into smaller segments, or “chops,” which can include vocal phrases, drum hits, or musical riffs.

 Step 1: Sample Selection